 The PGDip (Accounting) offered at IIE MSA has been accredited by the South African Institute of Chartered Accountants (SAICA) and successful completion qualifies students to write the Initial Test of Competence (ITC), the first of SAICA’s so-called ‘board exams’.

 This programme is also accredited by the Higher Education Quality Committee (HEQC) of the Council on Higher Education (CHE).

-This programme offered is designed to equip students with skills required to branch into various roles such as:
+This advanced diploma in accounting programme offered is designed to equip students with skills required to branch into various roles such as:

 The PGDip (Accounting) comprises four compulsory full-year modules and no elective modules.
 Successful completion of the PGDip (Accounting) requires a pass mark of 50% or more for each module.
 In order to qualify to write SAICA’s ITC, a pass mark of 50% or more for all four modules must be achieved in the same exam sitting.